 Course requirements for students with an existing M.S. (in CS, CE, or CSE):

 The Ph.D.
 Breadth Requirement.
-The breadth requirement demands that Ph.D. students satisfy three content areas.
-The courses associated with each area are enumerated on the forms page.
+The breadth requirement demands that Ph.D. students satisfy a collection of content areas.
+See the forms page for current details.

 The English proficiency requirement (native English speakers exempt).
 The program requires evidence of English competency at CEFR level B2 or successful completion of a UCAELI Evening English Course (EEC).
 The requirement can be met in several ways: